spf13/afero/README.md

-It is suitable for use in any situation where you would consider using the OS package as it provides an additional abstraction that makes it easy to use a memory-backed file system during testing.
+It is suitable for use in any situation where you would consider using the OS package as it provides an additional abstraction that makes it easy to use a memory backed file system during testing.
 It also adds support for the http filesystem for full interoperability.